 While this might seem like a contentious issue and one likely to turn customers away from your brand, and it might be a good one to stay away from…it can earn you adulation and loyalty from many.
 No trend or social issue is risk free…you can never please all of the people all of the time.
 But, often with the biggest risk comes the biggest reward.

-For more information on how your brand can implement any of these trends in your local community just contact the team at Liquid, your local branding specialist.
+For more information on how your brand can implement any of these trends in your local community just contact the brand agency Liquid Creativity, your local branding specialist.